Engage & Learn

 Family Philanthropy Online

-Each month, CNJG members have the opportunity to participate interactive teleconferences featuring presentations and Q&A sessions with nationally recognized experts in different areas of family philanthropy.
-Presented in partnership with the National Center for Family Philanthropy, these teleconferences take place on the second Thursday of each month and focus on a wide range of topics, including raising charitable children, effective family governance and new trends in family philanthropy.
+Each month, CNJG family foundation members have the opportunity to join webinars featuring presentations and Q&A sessions with nationally recognized experts in different areas of family philanthropy.
+Presented in partnership with the National Center for Family Philanthropy, these monthly webinars focus on a wide range of topics, including raising charitable children, effective family governance, and new trends in family philanthropy.

 Signature Events

-Each year, CNJG hosts a series of statewide signature events for New Jersey's philanthropic community.
-Our signature events bring funders and grantees together for shared learning and valuable Interaction.
+Each year, CNJG hosts a series of statewide signature events for New Jersey's social sector: the philanthropic and nonprofit communities, which bring funders and their nonprofit partners together for shared learning and valuable interaction.

 CNJG's Spring Colloquium